nerc-project/nerc-docs/docs/openstack/decommission/decommission-openstack-resources.md

     So, you don't need to manually delete all objects inside a container prior deleting the container.
 This will save a lot of your time and effort.

-## ColdFront to reduce the Storage Quota to Zero
+## Use ColdFront to reduce the Storage Quota to Zero

 Each allocation, whether requested or approved, will be billed based on the **pay-as-you-go** model.
 The exception is for **Storage quotas**, where the cost